birddevelper/WYNA/README.md

 # WYNA
-WYNA is a tiny robot asking your name and remembers your face and your name on next encounter
+WYNA is a tiny bot asking your name and remembers your face and your name on next encounter